How to Add a Social Feed to a HubSpot Website

 Step 5.
 Copy the HTML code and paste it in your website

-• Blog side bar
+• Blog sidebar modules

 Here’s what the completed feed looks like: